josmar-crwdstffng/angular/aio/content/guide/component/component-use-style.md

 Specify the URI path value, relative to the styles files, as the value of the `@import` at-rule.

-In the following code example, the file path is to the imported styles file is relative to the CSS file into which you are importing it.
+In the following code example, the path to the imported styles file is relative to the CSS file into which you are importing it.

 <code-example header="Import styles rules from hero-details-box.css" path="component-styles/src/app/hero-details.component.css" region="import"></code-example>